rosedblabs/rosedb/README.md

 + [x] Cli for command line use.
 + [ ] Improve related documents

+## Contributing

+If you are intrested in contributing to rosedb, please see here: [CONTRIBUTING](https://github.com/roseduan/rosedb/blob/main/CONTRIBUTING.md)

 ## Contact me

 If you have any questions, you can contact me by email: roseduan520@gmail.com